PF

 Instructions

-5. 5Remove from the heat.
-Stir in the rice and Greek yogurt until evenly combined.
-Taste and adjust seasoning as desired.
+4. 4Remove the skillet from heat.
+Stir in the cooked rice and nonfat Greek yogurt until evenly combined.
+Taste and adjust seasoning as needed.

 Nutrition — Per Serving